cleverleap/thumbnail/readme.md

 `use Cleverleap\Thumbnail\Thumbnail;`

 To generate picture and display it to the user, pick a method that will respond with a picture thumbnail.
+Here is an example.
+Method `getIndex` is a controller method that takes in `$path` which is path to the file.
+This particular controller responds to "thumb/path/to/picture.png?w=200&h=200" url and you may use it the same way.

 `public function getIndex($path) {